Co-Designing with Nature: The “Do-Nothing” Approach to Permaculture

 The “do-nothing” philosophy focuses on minimal intervention, aligning with several core principles:

-2. Minimal Weeding: Allowing plants to establish their own equilibrium, we work with weeds, dependant on the variety.
+• Minimal Weeding: Allowing plants to establish their own equilibrium, working with weeds, depending on the variety.

-3. No Chemical Fertilisers or Pesticides: Relying on mulch, chop and drop, occasional seaweed juice and natural processes for soil fertility and selective planting for pest control.
+• No Chemical Fertilisers or Pesticides: Relying on mulch, chop and drop, occasional seaweed juice, and natural processes for soil fertility, as well as selective planting for pest control.

 By observing and learning from nature, I’ve shifted from an intensive gardening approach to a more sustainable, less labor-intensive system.
 For me, this journey embodies the essence of permaculture: working with nature rather than against it, creating thriving, resilient ecosystems through patience, respect, and careful observation.